MasonKogami/MasonKogami/README.md

 ---

 <div>
   <p>My name is Mason Kogami.
-I am a full-stack software engineer with a passion for learning.</p>
+I am a software engineer with a passion for learning.</p>
 </div>

 - 🔭 I’m currently working on: <a href="https://the-eventure-app.onrender.com/" target="_blank">Eventure</a>, bringing the world together through live experiences!